 - As the “Black Anvil Boat Club”* – 1980

 *The club changed its name to the Black Anvil Boat Club at the request of a sponsor.
-(Rusty Pelican was also a sponsor’s name for a restaurant in Newport Beach.)
-This also allowed us to tell people that the Ventura Olympic Canoe Club would not be coming to the Nationals that year which gave many of our competitor clubs a false sense of security.
-We arrived the day before the races, paid late fees and entered the Nationals at the last minute — and won the club trophy again.
+(Rusty Pelican was also a sponsor – named for a restaurant in Newport Beach, California.)
+This name change also allowed us to tell people that the Ventura Olympic Canoe Club would not be coming to the Nationals that year which gave many of our competitor clubs a false sense of security.
+We arrived the day before the races, paid late fees, and entered the Nationals at the last minute — and won the club trophy again.